gmar1274/gmar1274.github.io/index.md

 </div>
 <div class="wow rotateIn">
 <i class="fas fa-quote-left fa-2x fa-pull-left"></i>
 Welcome!
 My name is Gabriel, and I am first in my family to graduate with a STEM degree.
 I am a professional JavaScript developer.
 I was born in Pomona, CA in 1993, taught myself how to code in high school, and been developing applications on all platforms ever since.
-When I am not coding, I am reading math textbooks (yes really ... :nerd_face: ) and researching new platforms and technologies.
+When I am not coding, I am reading math and statistical textbooks (yes really ... :nerd_face: ), and researching new platforms and technologies.
 I am currently open to discovering new opportunities that would marry my two passions for coding and Information Technology.
 </div>
 <div class="wow rotateIn">
 As a former baseball player, I understand the value and importance of teamwork.
 That is why I value a healthy team environment as my number one criterion above all else.<i class="fas fa-quote-right fa-2x fa-pull-right"></i>